Shahid718/Phase-field-Fortran-codes-using-whole-array/ReadMe.md

 * uses less key strokes i.e. `(i,j)` for each array.
 * needs `no additional loop iterations data declaration`.

 We can extend the same idea in the evolution section.
 The mathematical equations to be evaluated are shown in the middle.
-It is quite clear how easy and intuitive it is to write derivative of free energy with the whole array operation.
+It is quite clear how easy and intuitive it is to write a derivative of free energy with the whole array operation.

 The time integration equation encapsulates `Laplacian` function `( defined somewhere in the code)` and makes it easy to handle the complexity in the code.

-The where statement is also a Fortran 90 standard to evaluate logical expression in an array.
+The where statement is also a Fortran 90 standard to evaluate a logical expression in an array.

 ![evolution](images/evolution.jpg)

 ## **Performance comparison**

 We [compared](https://github.com/Shahid718/Phase-field-Fortran-codes-using-whole-array/tree/main/comparison) two codes with and without compiler optimization.
-To take full advantage we used `-O3` compiler flag and observed an almost **50** % increase in speed for the whole array.
+To take full advantage we used the `-O3` compiler flag and observed an almost **50** % increase in speed for the whole array.

 ### **Computational Tools**

-The simulations were performed on the system with following details
+The simulations were performed on the system with the following details

 > Processor :   Intel(R) Core(TM) i5-8300H CPU @ 2.30GHz   2.30 GHz